APPLICATIONS CURRENTLY OPEN

 How many readership positions are available at University Chambers?

-1. University Chambers typically offers two readership positions each year, one for the May intake and one for the September intake.
-University Chambers may also have capacity to offer additional positions at the discretion of the floor.
+- University Chambers typically offers at least two readership positions each year, at least one for the May intake and at least one for the September intake.
+Typically, University Chambers aims to have at least 2 readers at all times.
+It may offer additional positions at the discretion of the floor.

 What are the accommodation arrangements?

-1. University Chambers has two dedicated rooms for readers and from time to time may have additional spaces suitable for readers.
+- University Chambers has two dedicated rooms for readers and has additional spaces suitable for readers.
 All rooms and spaces are on the floor.
 University Chambers does not have an annex.
 This allows readers to take advantage of the collegiality of our Chambers and its commitment to “open door” policy.

 Can I visit the floor and view the accommodation?